-He thought that was an interesting observation, as both his father and his brother had their gallbladders removed.
-And, they all grew up eating fried fatty foods, and not eating many fresh vegetables except ice-berg lettuce and tomatoes.
+He thought that was interesting, as both his father and his brother had their gallbladders removed.
+His family grew up eating fried fatty foods, and not many fresh vegetables except ice-berg lettuce and tomatoes.

 Thankfully, my husband improved his diet and lifestyle, ate less fried food, and began loading up on fresh vegetables.
 He also did a gallbladder flush a few years ago, and that gave him great results as well.

 Unlike his brother and his father, my husband still has his gallbladder.
-But, had he continued eating and living the way he had been prior, he may have suffered the same fate as his family members.
+But, had he continued eating and living the way he had been prior, he would have suffered the same fate as his family members.